fattyageboy/berthcare/design-documentation/design-system/tokens/typography.md

 - iOS default is 17px (not 16px)
 - More readable at arm's length
 - Better for aging eyes
-- Nurses work in motion—every pixel counts
+- caregivers work in motion—every pixel counts

 **Why so few sizes:**